-NOTE: If you are connecting a computer that is not battery powered, the Power Mode setting must be changed to Performance mode.
+NOTE: If you are connecting a computer that is not battery powered, the Power Mode setting must be

 To change the power mode setting:

 - 1. Press the Menu button to open the OSD menu. - 2.
 Select Power, select Power Mode, and then select Performance. - 3.
 Select Back and close the OSD.